gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 firebase init firestore
 ```

-Which creates a .rules file you can edit your rules in.
+Which creates a .rules file you can edit your rules.
 Then deploy them with this command.

 ```bash
 firebase deploy